jkjaer/fastF0Nls/README.md

 - cite our work if you use the code academically, and
 - notify us if you use the code commercially.

 Constructive feedback in any form is also very much appreciated.
 This applies to everything from bugs to data where the estimator fails.
-Please send your feedback to Jesper (jkn@create.aau.dk).

 The code has been written and is maintained by